 Eastern Mineral and Environmental Resources Science Center

-Bald Mountain copper-zinc-gold-silver deposit, northern Maine - USGS has been conducting research to characterize the natural chemical signatures associated with this type of deposit, and to determine what conditions and processes affect the long-term mobility of heavy metals in the weathering environment.
-Both aspects of this study are providing necessary information to refine models for the formation and weathering of this type of mineral deposit in the eastern United States, and thus aid mineral exploration and mineral-resource and environmental assessments.
+Bald Mountain copper-zinc-gold-silver deposit, northern Maine - USGS conducted research to characterize the natural chemical signatures associated with this type of deposit, and to determine what conditions and processes affect the long-term mobility of heavy metals in the weathering environment.
+Both aspects of this study provided necessary information to refine models for the formation and weathering of this type of mineral deposit in the eastern United States, and thus aid mineral exploration and mineral-resource and environmental assessments.

 The Bald Mountain volcanic-associated massive sulfide deposit offers unparalleled opportunities to study natural geochemical backgrounds because it was discovered in an area that has not experienced historic metallic mining.
 The deposit is hosted by a moderately dipping sequence of Paleozoic submarine volcanic rocks, basalt with lesser rhyolite, and subcrops beneath 0 to 15 m of glacial till.
 The mineralization consists of: (1) a hypogene massive sulfide zone (pyrite and pyrrhotite with lesser chalcopyrite, sphalerite, and arsenopyrite); (2) a supergene sulfide zone (pyrite, chalcocite, covellite, and enargite); and (3) a gold-bearing gossan zone (goethite, quartz, and trace remnant sulfide minerals).
 Ground waters in and around the deposit show elevated concentrations of dissolved iron, base metals (copper, zinc, nickel, cobalt, cadmium, and lead), arsenic, and sulfate compared to regional surface waters and ground water upgradient from the deposit.
 Subsurface weathering of the Bald Mountain deposit appears to significantly and naturally elevate the concentration of dissolved constituents in ground waters relative to regional surface waters.